Sequoia and King's Canyon National Parks

 Have you ever seen a tree so big, it puts some buildings to shame?
 Views so spectacular, that you can see a whole mountain range?
-Rivers and rocks that look so perfect you would think they were man-made?
+Rivers and boulders that look so perfect you would think they were man-made?

 If you think it would be cool to go from glacier-glossed cliffs, pristine rivers, and waterfalls to old-growth redwood forest in a matter of minutes, then we recommend visiting these National Parks.
 The amount of sights and attractions to stop and see in these National Parks is insane.

 Planning and Preparing to Visit Sequoia and King's Canyon

 Sequoia and King's Canyon is perfect for camping and you should definitely book a campground online in advance as possible.
 If there are no spots available, drive up on the day-of your trip for first come first serve spots.
 They fill up faster on the weekends than the weekdays.
 Be sure to get there very early!

 There are a lot of campgrounds at this national park so you hopefully shouldn't have trouble reserving in advance.
 We stayed at Sunset Campground and had a blast.